jacoballessio/AI-shorts-generator/README.md

 - Deploy the AI-Shorts-Generator to a production environment, ensuring scalability and reliability.
 - Develop a maintenance plan for regular updates, bug fixes, and security patches.
 - Continuously monitor user feedback and analytics to identify areas for improvement and new feature development.

-## Contributing

-Contributions to the AI-Shorts-Generator project are welcome!
-If you're interested in contributing, please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines and instructions.